spring-shine/python-tutorial/Input and Output.md

 ```

->>> for line in f
+>>> for line in f:
-:...      print(line, end='')
+...      print(line, end='')
+...
-...This is the first line of the file.Second line of the file
+This is the first line of the file.
+Second line of the file

 ```